Propagation of a fast radio burst through a birefringent relativistic plasma

 Direct measurement of ${\rm DM_{rel}}$ and RRM is challenging as these are second-order observational effects, and one first needs to correctly account for the regular DM and RM due to the signal propagation in the intervening medium.
 With a precise estimate of the DM and RM along the LOS from long-term monitoring of the source, one can attribute the excess values in the measurements resulting from these relativistic effects in the GFR framework.
 A critical issue with this approach is in cases of repeating FRBs with substantial DM and RM variations but no correlation with the observed CP \citep{Hilmarsson:2021}.
 Such variations are most likely due to changes in the LOS through a dense and magnetized environment surrounding the FRB progenitors \citep{Michilli:2018, Niu:2021} and not due to propagation through a relativistic plasma \citep{Vedantham:2019}.

-However, we can constrain these quantities using the weaker contemporaneous bursts.
-For the Parkes repeat burst, an apparent excess DM of 5\DMunits~is inferred based on the complex frequency-time dynamic spectrum \citep{Kumar:2022}.
+However, we can further constrain these quantities using the weaker contemporaneous bursts.
+For the Parkes-detected repeat burst, an apparent excess DM of 5\DMunits~is inferred based on the complex frequency-time dynamic spectrum \citep{Kumar:2022}.
 We estimated an RRM of 18\RRMunits, considering the RM of sub-pulse C2 as the net FR contribution along the LOS.
-Additionally, our GFR modeling with $\vartheta$ as a free parameter suggests it being consistent with $90^{\circ}$, indicating that the relativistic plasma modes are linearly polarized.
-Assuming the excess DM is due to propagation through this relativistic plasma, we estimate $\langle B_\perp \gamma \rangle = 8\pm1$\,mG.
-Thus, for a medium with the minimum Lorentz factor, $\gamma > 10$, we constrain the magnetic field strength to be $B_\perp < 1$\,mG.
-Assuming the magnetospheric plasma (with $L\sim5500$\,km) causes the excess dispersion, the plasma density in such a medium would be $n_{r} \sim 10^{11}$\,cm$^{-3}$.
-This estimate is consistent with the Goldreich-Julian plasma density limit in the magnetosphere of a young magnetar \citep{Goldreich:1969}.
+Furthermore, our GFR modeling with $\vartheta$ as a free parameter indicates it being consistent with $90^{\circ}$, implying that the relativistic plasma modes are linearly polarized.
+Assuming that the excess DM is due to propagation through this relativistic plasma, we estimate $\langle B_\perp \gamma \rangle = 8\pm1$\,mG.
+Consequently, for a medium with a minimum Lorentz factor, $\gamma > 10$, we can constrain the magnetic field strength to be $B_\perp < 1$\,mG.